Vlad-PLK/DevOps-Cloud-Portfolio/docs/linux-terminal-config.md

 # Modern CLI replacements
 alias cat="bat"
 alias grep="rg"

+# i've created my own helper_file where i store some linux basics and hints just in case i fell lost
 alias helpmepls="bat ~/.helper_file"
 alias thattop="htop"

+# use uname if you are boring and neofetch if you are a cool guy XD
 alias bname="neofetch"

+# this one is just for fun actually XD
 alias show_me_a_calendar="cal"

 # Docker shortcuts